gym-routine-tracker/gym-routine-tracker.github.io/index.markdown

 ## Requirements

-Requires WatchOS 9.1 or later.
+Currently requires WatchOS 9.1 or later; iOS 16.1 or later.

-To any Apple product managers who like this app, please consider Sherlocking it!

 ## Tutorial